 February 09, 2021

-CONSUMER ALERT: NEW YORK STATE DIVISION OF CONSUMER PROTECTION AND THE NEW YORK DEPARTMENT OF FINANCIAL SERVICES ALERT CONSUMERS ABOUT TWO NEW LAWS THAT PROVIDE CONSUMER PROTECTIONS ON RECURRING SERVICES, AND ON ACCOUNT INACTIVITY FEES
+CONSUMER ALERT: NEW YORK STATE DIVISION OF CONSUMER PROTECTION AND DEPARTMENT OF FINANCIAL SERVICES ALERT CONSUMERS ABOUT TWO NEW LAWS THAT PROVIDE CONSUMER PROTECTIONS ON RECURRING SERVICES, AND ON ACCOUNT INACTIVITY FEES

 New York Consumers Have New Protections Relating to Recurring Services and Relating to Inactive Accounts